g

 Charles De Gaulle- Silence is the ultimate weapon of power.

-(screaming and yelling has it’s place, but when you really want to bring the wood, crush ‘em
+(screaming and yelling has it’s place, but when you really want to bring the wood, crush ‘em with silence. )

 Henry Ford- Don’t find fault, find remedy.